Pattern Avoidance in Extensions of Comb-Like Posets: Background

 Let {\pattern} be a permutation (or ordering) of the integers $\{1, \ldots, m\}$.
 The set of all permutations of $\{1, \ldots, m\}$ is denoted $S_m$, so we can write $\pattern \in S_m$.
 Another permutation $\perm \in S_n$ (where $n \geq m$) is said to \emph{contain} {\pattern} if there is a subsequence of {\perm} that has the same relative order as {\pattern}; it is said to be \emph{{\pattern}-avoiding} if no subsequence of {\perm} has the same relative order as {\pattern}.
 Note that the subsequences we consider do not necessarily have to be consecutive.

-For instance, let $\perm = [3,1,5,2,4]$. {\perm} avoids $[3,2,1]$ but contains $[1,2,3]$, since $[1, 2, 4]$ is a subsequence of {\perm} has the same relative order as $[1,2,3]$.
+For instance, let $\perm = 31524$. {\perm} avoids $321$ but contains $123$, since $124$ is a subsequence of {\perm} has the same relative order as $123$.

-MacMahon and Knuth have proven that for any $\pattern \in S_3$, there are $C_n$ {\pattern}-avoiding permutations $\perm \in S_n$, where $C_n = \frac{1}{n+1}{{2n}\choose{n}}$ is the $n$th Catalan number.
+MacMahon \cite{MacMahon} postulated and Knuth and Rotem \cite{Knuth, Rotem} proved that for any $\pattern \in S_3$, there are $C_n$ {\pattern}-avoiding permutations $\perm \in S_n$, where $C_n = \frac{1}{n+1}{{2n}\choose{n}}$ is the $n$th Catalan number.
 In general, pattern avoidance is a very active area of combinatorics.
-It is discussed in depth in Chapters 4 and 5 of \textit{Combinatorics of Permutations} by Mikos Bona \cite{Bona}.
+It is discussed in depth in Chapters 4 and 5 of \textit{Combinatorics of Permutations} by Miklos B\'ona \cite{Bona}.